-The absolute reflectance of SiO_2 and CaF_2 are shown in Figures 3 and 4 respectively.
+The absolute reflectance of SiO_2 , CaF_2 and cubic zirconia are shown in Figures 3 through 6 respectively.
 The data in red was collected using the VW method while that in blue was collected using the reflectance reference.
 In all cases, the two methods give virtually identical results.